 You’re meeting the manufacturer’s Chief Financial Officer in two hours, the last stakeholder to give approval before the contract is signed.
 A producer of phone cases, they are adamant about only working with products that fulfill at least 100,000 orders per year.
 It isn’t worth the shipping and administrative costs for them to partner with smaller businesses.

 You have data.
-A central database connects, cleans, and presents your Amazon, Shopify, and website sales data in one place.
+A cloud data catalog connects, cleans, and presents your Amazon, Shopify, and website sales data in one place.
 An internal subject matter expert has assured you that there’s been well over 100,000 orders fulfilled last year.

 Since your colleague has given you their word, you don’t look at the numbers ahead of time.
 You check the numbers a few minutes before the meeting starts because you want to impress your prospect by giving an exact number.
 But you checked the data, and are mortified to see that you only have 70,859 orders in that time period.